msa-em/stem-transfer-of-information/03_pixelated_icom.md

 The resulting CTF is shown on the left panel, with its radial average in the middle panel, and its effect on example weak phase objects on the right panel.
 :::

-Finally, it is interesting to note that analytical iCOM CTF suggests that the direct-component (DC) frequency is recovered exactly.
+Finally, it is interesting to note that analytical iCOM CTF suggests that the mean value of the reconstructed phase, given by the direct-component (DC) frequency, is recovered exactly.
 This is incorrect, since only off-axis holographic techniques can recover the absolute phase of a sample, and highlights the main limitation of CTF analysis &ndash; namely that it completely neglects finite electron fluence and Poisson-limited detector measurements.
 We remedy this point in [](#ssnr_page) where we introduce the spectral signal-to-noise (SSNR) statistical framework.